General overview of Radiopaedia.org

 Working together to create content

 An integral part of Radiopaedia.org is that it is collaborative.
 As such, articles are written and edited by a great many users over a period of time.
 Although this can be intimidating at first, the end result is something far more valuable than what can be achieved purely through individual effort.
 So, if collaboration is not your thing, writing articles may be not for you.
 We like properly referenced content with subscription-free (open access) references allowing readers and editors to cross-check the validity of articles and their content.

 Sharing your interesting cases with the world

 Sharing cases on Radiopaedia.org is different to writing articles.
-You can upload your interesting cases and either leave them as orphans or link them to existing articles.
-Moreover, you can add descriptions of the case and the imaging safe in the knowledge that only you, an no-one else (except administrators) can edit them.
+You can upload your interesting cases.
+You or others can then link them to existing articles.
+Moreover, you can add descriptions of the case and the imaging safe in the knowledge that only you (and site administrators) can edit them.